1991–92 Football League First Division

-The 1991–92 season was the 93rd in the history of the Football League First Division, as well as the division's final season as the top flight of English football.
+The 1991–92 Football League First Division was the 93rd edition in Football League First Division existence, and the division's final season as the top flight of English football.

 Overview

-Leeds United won the last ever league championship before the Premier League was born, thanks to the efforts of players like Gordon Strachan, Lee Chapman, David Batty and Gary McAllister.
-On 26 April 1992, Leeds beat Sheffield United 3–2 at Bramall Lane and with the news that their challengers Manchester United lost 2–0 to Liverpool at Anfield, it confirmed them as champions.
+Leeds United won the last ever league championship before the launch of the Premier League, thanks to the efforts of players such as Gordon Strachan, Lee Chapman, David Batty and Gary McAllister.
+On 26 April 1992, Leeds beat Sheffield United 3–2 at Bramall Lane, and their title triumph was confirmed with Manchester United's 2–0 defeat to Liverpool at Anfield.

-Newly promoted Sheffield Wednesday, who were quickly emerging as one of the most feared sides in England finished in third and secured UEFA Cup qualification.
+Newly promoted Sheffield Wednesday finished in third and secured UEFA Cup qualification.

 The previous season's defending champions Arsenal slipped to 4th place and never made a serious threat to retain their title.
 The previous season's runners-up Liverpool slipped to 6th in their first full season under the management of Graeme Souness, although they did win the FA Cup.
 Liverpool's Merseyside rivals Everton finished a disappointing 12th – a three-place setback on their finish the previous season.

-Newly promoted West Ham United were relegated in bottom place.
-On 25 April 1992, West Ham's relegation was confirmed when they lost 1–0 at Coventry City.
+On 25 April 1992, newly promoted West Ham United were relegated after their 1–0 defeat at Coventry City.
 This win for Coventry also relegated Notts County – another newly promoted side – rendering their 2–0 defeat at Manchester City on the same day as academic.
 The last day of the season saw Luton Town lose their top flight status after ten seasons.
 They needed to win at Notts County and for Coventry to lose at Aston Villa.
 Coventry did lose 2–0 at Villa Park but unfortunately for Luton, they lost 2–1 which kept Coventry up and sent Luton down.
-Seventeen years later The Hatters would fall into the Conference (the 5th level of the English football system), while Notts County fell into it 10 years after them.